Bilal-Belli/LoggingSpringBootActions/README.md

-# Practical Exercise: Logging and Software Observability
+# Practical: Logging and Software Observability (SpringBoot - PostgreSQL)

 > Logging is an essential technique in computer science that allows tracking events and actions performed within a system.
 It facilitates monitoring, debugging, and analyzing application behaviors.